 So what then is a restless gardener to do?
-Some will busy themselves with tasks from spring ‘to do lists’ posted by local gardening sites/blogs – check out the Bayberry blog, or Calgary Garden Coach for some ideas.
+Some will busy themselves with tasks from spring ‘to do lists’ posted by local gardening sites/blogs.
 Others pore over mail order catalogues and websites looking for inspiration.
 And we all try to visualize the dozens of new plants we’ll surely add to our gardens this year – as if the addition of new plant material will magically solve any dissatisfaction we had with last year’s garden.
 Sometimes it does, but more often not – good designs don’t begin there.

 Let’s look at a real life example – I’ve adapted this from a recent client scenario.
 These clients wanted to redo their front yard, specifically the entrance – new walkway, sitting area, new garden beds.
 A functional diagram therefore, might look something like this:

-Let’s look again at the real life example – since the space articulated by the house, garage and wall is rectangular, the best place to start is with a design theme that includes some straight lines.
+Let’s look again at the real life example – since the space articulated by the house, garage and wall is rectangular, the best place to start is with a design concept that includes some straight lines.
 Those who lack design training might advise you that straight lines aren’t good garden lines, claiming that ‘there are no straight lines in nature’, but just take a look at a blade of grass, a leaf vein, rock face, tree branch, a pine or spruce needle, a thorn, etc. – of course they may not be truly straight, but perceptually they are straight and quite likely as straight or straighter than any line we might carve out in our gardens.
 Okay point made.

 There are a number of design themes that include straight lines, but the 3 basic ones are Rectilinear, Angular/Diagonal and Arc & Tangent.
 Using the abovementioned Functional Diagram, I presented three possible options to my clients.